openspending/spendingstories/README.md

 This files contains all the translation keys and their translation values, they're located at:
   - `/webapp/static/locales/<locale code>.json` for static application translations
-  - `/webapp/locale/<locale code>/LC_MESSAGES/django.po`  for the django application translations
+  - `/webapp/locale/<locale code>/LC_MESSAGES/django.po`  for the Django application translations

-#### 4. Compile the new django messages with `python manage.py compilemessages` from the `webapp` folder
+#### 4. Compile the new Django messages with `python manage.py compilemessages` from the `webapp` folder

 ### Add a language

-If you want to support a new language in your Spending Stories instance you must change django's settings.
+If you want to support a new language in your Spending Stories instance you must change Django's settings.
 You must update the `webapp/settings.py` file and look for the `LANGUAGES` variable.
-This is where we store the list of supported languages, by default we only support english language.
+This is where we store the list of supported languages, by default we only support English.

 ```python
 LANGUAGES = (